elytre/elytre/README.md

 }

 .ElytreSite-powered-by {
-  /* The "Powered by Walden" text in the footer can be hidden (please don't!) or made more discreet here */
+  /* The "Powered by Elytre" text in the footer can be hidden (please don't!) or made more discreet here */
 }
 ```